bmac/guides/source/models/defining-models.md

 ### Defining Relationships

 Ember Data includes several built-in relationship types to help you define how your models relate to each other.
+Ember Data has two methods for declaring relationships. `DS.belongsTo` is used to indicate a property will hold a single record (or null). `DS.hasMany` is used to indicate that a property will hold an array of records.

 #### One-to-One